 There are federal, state and college deadlines to complete the FAFSA.
-View https://studentaid.gov/applyfor-aid/fafsa/fafsa-deadlines for more information, and be sure to plan accordingly so that you meet these deadlines.
+View https://studentaid.gov/applyfor-aid/fafsa/fafsa-deadlines for more information.

 View your FAFSA Submission Summary.
 Between three days and three weeks after you file the FAFSA, you will receive a FAFSA Submission Summary that contains information provided on your FAFSA along with your Student Aid Index (SAI).
 The SAI is an index colleges use to calculate the amount of financial aid you may qualify to receive as well as how much your family is expected to contribute toward your cost of education.
 These amounts will be determined by the financial aid office at your college.